CarbonTune/Iridium/README.md

 # CarbonTune Iridium
 The current, up to date version of CarbonTune Iridium.
 Proudly built with the Glitch.com platform.
+CarbonTune Iridium is the HTML-based controller app made with Festify.
+It allows your guests to add songs to the playlist, while also adding the ability to make it your own or turn off requests when you wanna change the vibe.
+Our website is coming soon, stay tuned for more great details about what CarbonTune can do.

 Download the code and follow the instructions in SETUP.md and config/main.js to get started.